LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

 ### Implementation of the Malfunction Detection module

-In the following example, we implement the Malfunction Detection module in ADF.
-The core concept is that if we compare the PM2.5 value of a certain micro-sensor with other sensors within 3 kilometers around, A machine is considered an indoor machine (labeled `indoor`) if its sensed value is below the average value (`avg`) of neighboring sensors minus the acceptable threshold (`PM_thr`).
-A machine is considered to be installed next to a pollution source (labeled `emission`) if its sensed value is higher than the average value (`avg`) of neighboring sensors plus an acceptable threshold (`PM_thr`).
-To avoid misjudgment due to insufficient neighboring sensors, we only take cases with more than two other sensors in the neighboring area.
+In this example, we set up a system to figure out if a sensor is either indoors or near a pollution source.
+We do this by comparing the PM2.5 (a type of pollution measurement) readings from a specific sensor with other sensors located within a 3-kilometer radius.

+- If a sensor's PM2.5 reading is lower than the average of nearby sensors minus a certain acceptable threshold (called `PM_thr`), we label it as `indoor`.
+- If it's higher than the average plus the threshold, we label it as `emission`, indicating it might be near a pollution source.
+-
+However, to make sure our conclusions are accurate, we only consider areas where there are more than two other sensors nearby.

 ```python
 MINIMUM_NEIGHBORS = 2